caiocvelasco/caiocvelasco.github.io/index.md

 layout: default
 ---

-**Data Scientist** focused on **Experimentation, Causal Inference, and Machine Learning**, with **6+ years of experience** across applied data science, data engineering, and quantitative research.
+**Data Scientist** focused on **Experimentation, Causal Inference, and Machine Learning**, with **6+ years of experience** across Data Engineering, Analytics Engineering and Quantitative Research.

 My work combines **statistical reasoning, predictive modeling, causal inference, and production data systems**.
-I have built machine-learning models for **customer churn and reactivation for the membership program of one of Brazil’s largest football clubs**, conducted applied econometric research at **UCLA** and **Royal Holloway University of London**, and contributed to a **World Bank** research project on climate change and agricultural productivity.
+I have built machine-learning models for **customer churn and reactivation for the membership program of one of Brazil’s largest football clubs**, conducted applied econometric research at **UCLA** and contributed to a **World Bank** research project.

-I also bring a strong engineering background, with hands-on experience building production analytics systems using **Python, SQL, dbt, Snowflake, Databricks, Redshift, and AWS**, allowing me to work from reliable data foundations through modeling, measurement, and decision-making.
+I have also designed and migrated **production-grade data pipelines and analytics platforms using dbt, Snowflake, Databricks, Redshift, SQL, and Python**, including large-scale legacy migrations, incremental data models, data quality frameworks, and analytics-ready datasets for finance, e-commerce, insurance, and IoT use cases.

 - **Academic Training:**
     - **Mechanical Engineer from UFRJ**, where I graduated *cum laude* and was awarded the General Electric Scholarship